08 Aug Subdividing Your Land for Unit or Townhouse Developments

 Michael Spiteri is a local Geelong Builder and owner of Geelong Constructions.
 He himself develops multi-unit developments for sale and for property developers or investors.

-If you are ready to consider a multi unit development to build units or townhouses in Geelong and surrounding suburbs or inner Melbourne please contact Geelong Constructions.
+If you are ready to consider developing premium units or townhouses in Geelong and surrounding suburbs please contact Geelong Constructions through our contact page.